J. Ivy

 James Ivy Richardson II (born March 3, 1976) is an American performance poet, spoken word artist, songwriter, and author.
 He won his first Grammy Award in 2023 with his sixth album, The Poet Who Sat by the Door.

-Richardson is a three-time HBO Def Poet and is known for his performance on Kanye West's Grammy Award-winning debut album The College Dropout (2004), which featured him on the song "Never Let Me Down" along with Jay-Z. He received an NAACP Image Award for his writing and on-camera narration of the BET documentary Muhammad Ali: The People's Champ.
+Richardson is a three-time HBO Def Poet and is known for his performance on Kanye West's debut album The College Dropout (2004), which featured him on the song "Never Let Me Down" along with Jay-Z. He received an NAACP Image Award for his writing and on-camera narration of the BET documentary Muhammad Ali: The People's Champ.

 Early life and education

 J. Ivy was born March 3, 1976, as James Ivy Richardson II in Chicago, Illinois to James Ivy Richardson Sr. and Pamela Richardson.
 His father was a disc jockey and on-air personality who went by Jim Richards and hosted the morning hour show on radio station WVON.
 Pamela Richardson was a registered nurse.

 J. Ivy grew up on Chicago's South side with his family until the age of 14 before moving to the South suburbs of Chicago, where he attended Rich Central High School in Olympia Fields, Illinois.
 Ivy discovered his poetry talent during his junior year when his English teacher asked him to perform a piece he had written for a routine homework assignment.
 He performed in front of the student body and received a standing ovation.
 J. was heavily influenced by his mother, who supported his budding talent by encouraging him to continue writing and publish his burgeoning body of work.
 After his successful school performance, J took his poetry passion as a serious hobby and began writing and performing regularly.